A Basic Guide to the Top Content Management Systems

-“Currently, 2.5 million active sites are running over Joomla”, and it fits quite appropriate for the membership-based sites (a site where subscribers can only view or access the content part – good for those who are seeking security & rigid ownership).
+“Currently, 2.5 million active sites are running over Joomla”, and it fits quite appropriately for the membership-based sites (a site where subscribers can only view or access the content part – good for those who are seeking security & rigid ownership).

 You don’t need to add-on plugins & extensions to add multiple languages as it gives “multilingual support”.

 And lastly, you can easily use a variety of themes & templates, all at once, for your different types of content.